 “The new History and Interpretation Centre is an exciting project that will invigorate this globally significant heritage site.
 Tasmanian firm Liminal Studio, in partnership with Snøhetta International and Rush Wright Associates, have presented a design that will emotionally connect visitors to the existing heritage fabric of the site and sensitively convey the stories of the thousands of women who passed through it.”

-PAHSMA submitted a development application to Hobart City Council in January 2020, in the interim financial support is being sought to assist with the building of the History and Interpretation Centre as well as the ongoing conservation of the Site.
+PAHSMA recently received development application approvals from the Heritage Council and Hobart City Council, as well as a commitment of $3 million from the Tasmanian Government to contribute to the development.
+In the interim, any other financial support is being sought to assist with the building of the History and Interpretation Centre as well as the ongoing conservation of the Site.